WasmEdge/docs/docs/embed/quick-start/install.md

 # Install Notes

 To use a kind of WasmEdge language SDK, you must install WasmEdge itself first.
-Please be noted, he version of WasmEdge's language SDKs should be the same as the version of WasmEdge.
+Please be noted, the version of WasmEdge's language SDKs should be the same as the version of WasmEdge.
 For example, If you want to use WasmEdge Go SDK v{{ wasmedge_go_version }}, then your WasmEdge version must be {{ wasmedge_go_version }} as well.

 <!-- prettier-ignore -->
 :::note